h2oai/sparkling-water/doc/src/site/sphinx/ml/binary_model.rst

 Save Binary Model to File System
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The model could be stored to a file system as:
+The following example demonstrates how a binary model can be stored on a file system:

 .. content-tabs::